garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 3 Local Feature Layer.md

     }
     ```

-1. After adding the layers to the scene (still inside the `if` block from the previous step), zoom to the layer you added by giving your `SceneView` the MMPK map's `Viewpoint`:
+1. After adding the layers to the scene (inside the `if` block from the previous step), zoom to the layer you added by giving your `SceneView` the MMPK map's `Viewpoint`:

     ```
     sceneView.setViewpoint(thisMap.getInitialViewpoint());